williamtroup/Heat.js/RECENT_CHANGES.md

 - Removed the "const" keyword from all enums in the "enum.ts" file.
 - The "Configuration" type has been renamed to "ConfigurationOptions".
 - All sort() usages are now correctly defined, and now use lambdas.
+- Added ESLint support (view the build instruction to learn how to run it).

 #### **Fixes:**
 - Fixed a fault that caused some of the export dates to have missing parts of the dates.